Greenstand/treetracker-web-map-client/README.md

 Live site is at [www.treetracker.org](https://www.treetracker.org)

+Live dev env site for the new beta version is at: https://dev-k8s.treetracker.org/web-map-site/demo

 **NOTE**

 For the new web map beta development, we are working on the branch: beta, now we have set it as default branch.